apexu06/english-portfolio/src/markdown/final_act_warrior_druid_punch.md

 ---

 You punch the druid right into his face, a clean right hook.
 He instantly goes down, the syringe flying out of his hand.
-"What was that for?", you ask yourself as look at the unconscious druid on the ground.
+"What was that for?", you ask yourself as you look at the unconscious druid on the ground.
 Your fist hurts a bit, but you can't help but feel a bit proud of yourself.
 You inspect the druid more closely and find his staff.
 Druid staffs are known to be of great worth and power, only given to a small circle of individuals.
 "This is a once in a lifetime opportunity!", you think,